 In fact, it would be best not to store any drugs in the medicine cabinet in the bathroom.
 Heat and steam can affect the storage of medicines.
 Old prescriptions and medications could also be used accidentally.

-Try applying these bathroom remodeling tips for seniors, for an accessible bathroom, and to make sure that an older person you love can spend more quality time in their own home.
-We hope they will be useful to you.
+Try applying these bathroom remodeling tips for seniors, for an accessible bathroom, and to ensure that an older loved one can spend more quality time in their home.
+We hope they will be helpful to you.

 The Bedroom As A Multiple Risk Factor Requires Special Care!

 - Watch out for the state of the carpets.
 Make sure that the carpets don't have holes and are attached properly to the floors.

 - Use Bed Rails.
 They offer support when elderly walk around the room, and provide support when they get out and into the bed.
 Bed rails are best for preventing falls from bed as older adults turn in their sleep.

 - Use over bed tables.
 These ensure a good posture when sitting up in bed because they are at a comfortable height.

 - Make sure that a older person uses a stepping stool during any activity in which he or she can lose their balance.
 Those which have a handle will help with balance problems.